-Electric vans are failing to demonstrate cost-effectiveness
+So are electric vans are failing to demonstrate cost-effectiveness?

-When speaking to Fleet News, Bridge added: “As we go further down the road of optimised diesel engines, it might become more difficult for pure-electric vans to demonstrate their cost effectiveness.”
+Bridge added: “As we go further down the road of optimised diesel engines, it might become more difficult for pure-electric vans to demonstrate their cost effectiveness.”

 Bridge added: “Van operators are more aware of fuel consumption than they were previously.”

 With technological improvements being integrated into the manufacture of diesel engines, it begs the question: will electric vehicles ever conquer British roads?

 Tell us what you think in the comments section below.